zipengliang21/Pokedex/README.md

 - You Ding

 > You Ding is the frontend developer in the team.
 She mainly works on the UI of login and add/delete page.
 She is also responsible for completing the project documentation for the team.

+- Hongxi Guo

+> Hongxi is the frontend and backend developer in the team.
+She took charge on the design and the implementation of the profile database and the respective server.
+She also completed the functionality that allows users to edit their profile.
+She actively participated in group meetings and contributed her ideas of the frontend design and the group work flow.

  ### prototypes on figma: